labgem/microscope-user-doc/docs/content/compgenomics/macsyfinder.rst

 More information about CRISPRCasFinder see `<https://crisprcas.i2bc.paris-saclay.fr/>`_.

 ..
 Note::
-    Note that in MicroScope, CRISPRCasFinder is used only to detect CRISPR systems.
+    In MicroScope, CRISPRCasFinder is used only to detect CRISPR systems.
     Cas systems are detected by MacSyFinder.

 **References:**